-For the past few years, league play on some bonspiels have been streamed live online through the Twelfth End Sport Network at www.tesn.us.
-The live stream is only for sheets B and C and comes on automatically for league play with the exact times listed below.
-Members should note there are microphones recording audio located at the center pole on the center walkway in the ice shed.
-While these microphones are not super sensitive, they can pick up conversations if members are standing near the microphones.
+All sheets are streamed live through YouTube and come on automatically for league play with the exact times listed below.
+Members should note there is a microphone recording audio located at the center pole on the center walkway in the ice shed.
+While the microphone is not super sensitive, it can pick up conversations if members are standing near it.
 Members are reminded they should be following the Spirit of Curling on the ice not only in their actions but with their words as well.